Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Integral models

 \subsection{Moduli functors for the product Shimura varieties}

-It is now easy to extend the construction in \S\ref{ss:RSZ Sh} to the product unitary group $\wt \G$ defined in \S~\ref{wt prod}.
-There are analogous moduli functors over $E$ and over $\sO_{E, (\ell)}$.
+We now continue with the setup of \S~\ref{wt prod}.
+In particular, we have a pair $(V_n,V_{n+1})$ of standard indefinite hermitian spaces (relative the fixed place $v_0\in\Hom(F_0,\R)$), and we have the product unitary group $\G= \G_{n}\times \G_{n+1}= \RU(V_{n})\times \RU(V_{n+1})$, and the related group $\wt \G$ defined by \eqref{wt G}.
+It is now straighforward to extend the constructions in \S~\ref{subs: RSZ}, \S~\ref{ss:RSZ int} and \S~\ref{ss:int model spl} to the product unitary group.
+These are analogous moduli functors over $E$ and over $\sO_{E, (\ell)}$.
 For example, the $\ell$-integral model may be succinctly defined as